AbhinavMadahar/thesis/README.md

 # Abhinav Madahar's PhD Research

-This directory contains all my research work conducted as part of my doctoral studies.
+This directory contains all my research work conducted as part of my doctoral thesis.
 Large projects are added as git submodules.

 My lab journal is contained in the `journal` directory.